 One year ago I couldn’t board the plane to Sri Lanka because I thought I couldn’t breathe.

 Today I’m writing this from another plane on my way down to Portugal.
 Cool as a cucumber, working and enjoying the view from the window seat.
 Sure, having no turbulence has helped this particular flight, but overall, I seem to have a good handle on things.
-It’s not close to perfect, but I can happily say I’ve avoided flight-related panic attacks for a long, long time.
+It’s not close to perfect, but I can happily say I’ve avoided flight-related panic attacks for a long, long time it may have to do with the supplements I am getting from this CBD store.
+I just also heard that there are vaping pens like this runtz purple that can somewhat relieve anxiety.

 The worst part about having mild anxiety and depression is you think it will never change.
 Unlike everything else in this word that ebbs and flows, you get stuck often thinking well, this is it.
 I’ll be this underlying sad, listless and useless forever.
 I’ll be scared from now on.
 I’ll constantly be lost in some existential spiral and worried and nervous and what does it all mean?!